TurboWarp/extensions/docs/MasterMath/AmmoPhysics.md

 step simulation :: #0fbd8c
 ```

 This block increases the physics simulation by one step forward in time.
 You should put it in your game loop or tick event.
-It implicitly takes the deltatime, max sub steps, and current target framerate.
-Generally speaking, the higher the framerate, the higher quality your physics simulation will be.
+It implicitly takes the deltatime, max substeps, and current target framerate.
+Generally speaking, the higher the framerate, the higher the quality of your physics simulation will be.

 If Turbowarp's runtime framerate is set to 0, Ammo Physics will implicitly use your screen's refresh rate, just like Turbowarp will.